MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-database-integration.md

 ---
 title: Add Cosmos DB integration to Azure Function
-description: Use the Visual Studio Code extension for Azure Functions to integrate a database with the Functions app. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2
+description: Create Cosmos DB resource and use mongoose npm package to add TypeScript code to integrate a database with the Azure function. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2
 ---

-# 5. Add integration Cosmos DB for MongoDB API
+# 5. Add Cosmos DB for MongoDB API integration

 [Previous step: Deploy the function](tutorial-vscode-serverless-node-test-local.md)

-In this step, create a [Cosmos DB](/azure/cosmos-db/mongodb/mongodb-introduction) resource and code to integrate a database with the Azure function.
-Use the [mongoose](https://www.npmjs.com/package/mongoose) npm package to connect to the Azure Cosmos DB for MongoDB API.
+In this step, create a [Cosmos DB](/azure/cosmos-db/mongodb/mongodb-introduction) resource and use [mongoose](https://www.npmjs.com/package/mongoose) npm package  to add TypeScript code to integrate a database with the Azure function.

 ## Create an Azure Cosmos DB for MongoDB API resource